 One of the most common causes of breast pain is wearing a bra that doesn't fit well.
 Wearing a bra that fits you well and has good support can help lessen breast pain.
 Some stores that sell bras can help you find a bra that fits you best.
-Find out more about fitting your bra.
+Find out more about

 Eating flaxseed may help lessen breast pain linked to a woman’s menstrual cycle (called cyclical breast pain).
-Some research shows that eating 2 tablespoons of crushed flaxseed (not flaxseed oil) each day for 3 months helps lessen cyclical breast pain.
+Some research shows that eating 2 tablespoons of ground flaxseed (not flaxseed oil) each day for 3 months helps lessen cyclical breast pain.